Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Subcommands.md

 #### `tls-known-server-file`

-File containing the hostname, port, and SHA256 certificate fingerprint of the Hashicorp Vault server.
+File containing the hostname, port, and SHA256 certificate fingerprint of the HashiCorp Vault server.

 === "Syntax"